Banana Pi M2+EDU Resources (revised for 2026)

 The Banana Pi M2+EDU is a cheap ARM board supporting Gigabit Ethernet.
 This article describes means of getting to run Debian on the Banana Pi M2+EDU.

 The approach presented here tries to get an installation as close to an unmodified Debian as possible.
 In the past, this did not seem possible and thus, some minor deviations were accepted.
-As of 2020/02/24, a working approach is known and presented under section New: Debian without external sources.

 Useful online resources